Newtownbreda: History

-Notable Locations
+Notable locations

 Newtownbreda has several churches including the 18th century Church of Ireland Parish Church, which uses the name of the civil parish Knockbreda and which owes its existence to Arthur Hill from nearby Belvoir Demesne.
 The church consecrated by Francis Hutchinson, Bishop of Down and Connor, on Sunday 7 August 1737.

 The Forestside Shopping Centre was developed by Sainsbury's between 1996 and 1998.
 Belvoir Park Golf Club and Belvoir Forest Park are also located nearby.
 A 48,000 sqft Tesco store was built on a brownfield site, (formerly a warehouse for the Stewarts Supermarket chain) and opened in 2007.

+Sport

+Newtownbreda F.C. are an intermediate football club that play in the Northern Amateur Football League.
+They play at Cairnshill Playing Fields, and won the NAFL Division 2A in 2001.